 Before you go into total demolition mode, consult with your real estate agent so you don’t waste time and money on needless projects.

-Home repairs and updates add up fast — a mid-range kitchen remodels only recoup 57% of the cost, according to Remodeling Magazine’s 2021 Cost vs. Value Report.
-Not all renovations, repairs or updates show a positive return on investment, and there’s no guarantee you’ll make back the money you spend.
+Home repairs and updates add up fast — a major kitchen remodel with mid-range finishes only recoups 49.5% of the cost, according to Remodeling Magazine’s 2024 Cost vs. Value Report.
+Not all renovations, repairs, or updates show a positive return on investment, and there’s no guarantee you’ll make back the money you spend.
 But if you leave must-fix items untouched, they will show up in a home inspection and send buyers running.

-“Here’s a rule of thumb.
-Anything that is structural in nature or mechanical in nature should be fixed if they know that it’s a defect,” says Karen Russo, a tp agent who works with 75% more homes than average in Worcester, Massachusetts.
+“Here’s a rule of thumb: Anything that is structural in nature or mechanical in nature should be fixed if they know that it’s a defect,” says Karen Russo, a top agent in Worcester, Massachusetts, with 20 years of experience.
 “If a seller is willing to do repairs on things, it’ll help it get sold faster.”

 Declutter room by room